EMPTYVOID-DEV/GStore/README.md

   - Scaler UI documentation
   - Zod validation for all request parts (parameters, query, body)
   - Rate limiting and file size restrictions
-- **Packages**
+- **Extendability**
-  - GStore is extensible through packages
+  - We will have other apps on the future that extend the functionality of the api.
-  - A package is a wrapper around the API for a specific use case (e.g., backup CLI)
+  - Examples can be a backup cli or desktop app for visual management of the files.

 ## Architecture